Updated on July 15, 2021

 Several questions arise in the case of non-residents who sell real estate in Canada.

-In recent months, we have witnessed a significant increase in real estate transactions and, more specifically, transactions involving the sale of properties by non-residents of Canada.
+In the past year, we have witnessed a significant increase in real estate transactions and, more specifically, transactions involving the sale of properties by non-residents of Canada.

 This type of transaction is governed by specific tax rules and this article aims to demystify the role of the various stakeholders in terms of tax compliance.

 Non-resident sellers’ responsibilities